Skip to main content

 • This handout explains syringomyelia and Chiari-like malformation in dogs, in which fluid-filled cavities in the spinal cord develop, leading to an abnormal sensation in affected dogs.
 The clinical signs of the condition, along with diagnosis, treatment, and prognosis, are described.

-• Systemic hypertension describes high blood pressure throughout the entire body.
-Hypertension in cats is often due to an underlying disease.
-When there is no underlying disease.
-The treatment of cats with hypertension depends on the underlying cause.
-Your veterinarian will recommend the best treatment options for your cat based on her specific needs.
-Prognosis is variable depending on how well the underlying conditions are controlled.
+• Systemic hypertension describes high blood pressure throughout the body.
+Hypertension in cats is often due to an underlying disease (secondary hypertension).
+When there is no underlying disease, it is called primary hypertension.
+The course of hypertension in cats, and treatment, depends on the underlying cause.
+Signs, treatment, and prognosis are discussed.

 • Systemic lupus erythematosus (SLE) is an immune-mediated disease in which a dog's immune system begins to attack her own tissues.